-- Depot medroxyprogesterone acetate (DMPA) or the levonorgestrel-releasing intrauterine system (LNG-IUS).
-These agents suppress the hypothalamic-pituitary-ovarian (HPO) axis to different degrees.
+- Cyclic combined OCs "are recommended as first-line therapy in the absence of contraindications," says Dr. Lue, and are often used in combination with NSAIDs.
+However, the failure rate may be as high as 20% to 25%.2 "If pain persists after a trial of 3 to 6 months of cyclic OCs, one can consider switching to continuous low-dose combined OCs for an additional 6 months," says Dr. Lue.
+When combined OCs were compared with placebo in the treatment of dysmenorrhea, they reduced baseline pain scores by 45% to 52%, compared with 14% to 17% for placebo (P<.001).2 They also reduced the volume of endometriomas by 48%, compared with 32% for placebo (P = .04).
+According to Linda C. Giudice, MD, PhD, "In women with severe dysmenorrhea who have been treated with cyclic combined OCs. a switch to continuous combined OCs reduced pain scores by 58% within 6 months and by 75% at 2 years" (P < .001).2 Dr. Giudice is the Robert B. Jaffe, MD, Endowed Professor in the Reproductive Sciences and Chair of Obstetrics, Gynecology, and Reproductive Sciences at the University of California, San Francisco. - Depot medroxyprogesterone acetate (DMPA) or the levonorgestrel-releasing intrauterine system (LNG-IUS).
+These agents suppress the hypothalamicpituitary-ovarian (HPO) axis to different degrees.
 DMPA suppresses the HPO completely, preventing ovulation.
 The LNG-IUS does not fully suppress the HPO but acts directly on endometrial tissue, with antiproliferative effects on eutopic and endometriotic implants, says Dr. Lue.
-The LNG-IUS also is effective at suppressing disease after surgical treatment, says Dr. Giudice. - Gonadotropin-releasing hormone (GnRH) agonist therapy, with estrogen and/or progestin add-back therapy to temper the associated loss in bone mineral density, "may be effective-if only temporarily-as it inhibits the HPO axis and blocks ovarian function, thereby greatly reducing systemic estrogen levels and inducing artificial menopause," says Dr. Lue. - Norethindrone acetate, a synthetic progestational agent, is occasionally used as empiric therapy for endometriosis because of its ability to inhibit ovulation.
+The LNG-IUS also is effective at suppressing disease after surgical treatment, says Dr. Giudice.2 - Gonadotropin-releasing hormone (GnRH) agonist therapy, with estrogen and/or progestin add-back therapy to temper the associated loss in bone mineral density, "may be effective-if only temporarily-as it inhibits the HPO axis and blocks ovarian function, thereby greatly reducing systemic estrogen levels and inducing artificial menopause," says Dr. Lue.

+- Norethindrone acetate, a synthetic progestational agent, is occasionally used as empiric therapy for endometriosis because of its ability to inhibit ovulation.
 It has antiandrogenic and antiestrogenic effects. - Aromatase inhibitors.
-Dr. Lue points to considerable evidence that endometriotic implants are an autocrine source of estrogen.
-"This locally produced estrogen results from overexpression of the enzyme P450 aromatase by endometriotic tissue," he says.
-Consequently, in postmenopausal women, "aromatase inhibitors may be used orally in a daily pill form to curtail endometriotic implant production of estrogen and subsequent implant growth."
-In women of reproductive age, aromatase inhibitors are combined with an HPO-suppressive therapy, such as norethindrone acetate.
-These strategies represent off-label use of aromatase inhibitors.

-• Danazol, a synthetic androgen, has been used in the past to treat dysmenorrhea and dyspareunia.
+Dr. Lue points to considerable evidence that endometriotic implants are an autocrine source of estrogen.3 "This locally produced estrogen results from overexpression of the enzyme P450 aromatase by endometriotic tissue," he says.
+Consequently, in postmenopausal women, "aromatase inhibitors may be used orally in a daily pill form to curtail endometriotic implant production of estrogen and subsequent implant growth."4 In women of reproductive age, aromatase inhibitors are combined with an HPO-suppressive therapy, such as norethindrone acetate.
+These strategies represent off-label use of aromatase inhibitors. - Danazol, a synthetic androgen, has been used in the past to treat dysmenorrhea and dyspareunia.
 Because of its severe androgenic effects, however, it is not widely used today.

 "For those using medical approaches, endometriosis-related pain may be reduced by using hormonal treatments to modify reproductive tract events, thereby decreasing local peritoneal inflammation and cytokine production," says Pamela Stratton, MD.
-Because endometriosis is a "central sensitivity syndrome," multidisciplinary approaches, such as physical therapy, may be beneficial to treat myofascial dysfunction and sensitization.
-"Chronic pain conditions that overlap with endometriosis-associated pain-such as migraines, irritable bowel syndrome, or painful bladder syndrome-should be identified and treated.
+Because endometriosis is a "central sensitivity syndrome," multidisciplinary approaches may be beneficial to treat myofascial dysfunction and sensitization, such as physical therapy.
+"Chronic pain conditions that overlap with endometriosis-associated pain, such as migraines, irritable bowel syndrome, or painful bladder syndrome should be identified and treated.
 Mood changes of depression and anxiety common to women with endometriosis-associated pain also warrant treatment," she says.